jennie/phish3/public/overlays/scenario-06.md

-# Learning Objective - Discerning Websites for Legitimacy
+# Discerning Websites for Legitimacy

-Understand how to spot phishing websites that aim to steal your information.
+Too Good to Be True?
+It probably is!

-**What to look out for:** If an offer looks too good to be true, it probably is!
-Watch for inconsistent language, unprofessional layouts, and suspicious URLs.
+Know how to spot phishing websites that aim to steal your information.

-**References, Read More's, support and resources could go here.**
+**Tip:** Watch for inconsistent language, unprofessional layouts, spelling mistakes and suspicious URLs.